truenas/middleware/docs/userguide/index.rst

 |100000000000047B00000232CA1DFA0A_png|

-Simply type in the translated text and click the Submit button to save your change.
+Simply type in the translated text and click the "Submit" button to save your change.

 Beta Test
 ---------